rluvaton/expect-matchers/README.md

 });
 ```

+##### If you are working with objects
-For best error output in case the matcher fail and in case the array items are objects you should pass a key or a function that will return a unique key to the matcher so we can display the .
+For best error output you should pass a key or a function that will return a unique key to the matcher so we can display the error better

 ```js
 test('passes when arrays match in a different order', () => {
   expect([{ id: 2, foo: 'bar' }, { id: 1, baz: 'qux' }]).toIncludeSameMembers([{ id: 1, baz: 'QUX' }, { id: 2, foo: 'bar' }], 'id');